isomerpages/moe-sengkangpri/index.md

       description: This is what we have been up to recently.
       cards:
         - title: The Journey!
-          description: Our SKLites were treated to special book co-reading led by Principal, Mrs Tan!
+          description: Our SKLites were treated to a special book reading led by Principal, Mrs Tan!
           linktext: Learn more
           url: https://www.facebook.com/SengKangPrimarySchool/posts/pfbid02xExSMrkxWBsz8XCCymwMU9V9ajv3sg1tDqYtikN1NkYhhN36AngZuFVCPmu5eNwzl